mylan1/bana/README.md

-bana is a good girl
+Pechi is a good girl